Free Suicide Prevention and Intervention Training Across Wyoming

 Our Approach

-The PROSPER Suicide Prevention Model has been introduced in Sweetwater, Natrona, Sublette, and Washakie counties, expanding on its earlier implementation in Teton County.
+The PROSPER Suicide Prevention Model has been introduced in Sweetwater, Natrona, Sublette, Washakie and Lincoln counties, expanding on its earlier implementation in Teton County.
 This model brings together educators, healthcare professionals, law enforcement officers, elected officials, and community members to collaborate on suicide prevention.
 Through a combination of training sessions, workgroups, and policy discussions, participants are equipped with tools and strategies to address suicide prevention in both personal and professional contexts.
 The approach incorporates feedback from attempt survivors, mental health experts, and local leaders to ensure that interventions are relevant and practical.
 By aligning efforts and fostering open dialogue, the program helps communities build the capacity to respond to suicide risk more effectively.

 Video Poster Image